Skip navigation

 Department: Northumbria Law School

-Callum Thomson is an award-winning Assistant Professor in the Law Department.
+Callum Thomson is a multi-award-winning Assistant Professor in the Law Department.
 He first joined Northumbria University in November 2018 as a supervising solicitor within the Student Law Office, supervising students working on family law, civil and private client cases.
 He now balances his time between practical work in the Student Law Office, lecturing and conducting research.

 Callum read for his degree at Northumbria University and graduated from the MLaw (Exempting) course.
 He worked in private practice, qualifying as a solicitor of the senior courts of England and Wales.
 Callum’s current research interests involve the law relating to children in family justice, domestic abuse and clinical legal education, which he embeds in his lecturing.
 He has presented nationally and internationally, and his pioneering Covid-19 research is held on the database for the World Health Organisation.